 Jamieson Vitamin B12 Energy Spray is a delicious way to get 500 mcg of vitamin B12 in one second.
 This convenient format helps in the production of red blood cells and metabolism of carbohydrates, fats and proteins for enhanced energy production.
 It’s an excellent alternative for those who have difficulty or prefer not to swallow capsules or tablets.

 This supplement helps maintain energy levels and helps the body to metabolise carbohydrates, proteins and fats.
 This product is totally free from artificial colours and flavours.
 The people that have recommended this spray describe it as delicious!
 It´s easy to use and perfect for traveling.

 Shopping Guide: Everything you should know about vitamin B12

-An important function of vitamin B12 is facilitating the transfer of fragmented carbon atoms, specifically methyl and hydroxyl.
-The B12 protein also participates in the exchange of hydrogen atoms, which makes it essential to human health.
+Did you know that one of the key responsibilities of vitamin B12 is enabling the transport of fragmented carbon atoms – specifically methyl and hydroxyl?
+This means that B12 is also involved in the exchange of hydrogen atoms, a process essential to human health!